-Mangrove restoration in Indonesia

-The coast of North Java in Indonesia is suffering from severe erosion.
+Mangrove restoration in Indonesia The coast of North Java in Indonesia is suffering from severe erosion.
 In the Demak district near Semarang, an Ecoshape consortium led by Wetlands International is working with the Indonesian Ministry of Marine Affairs and Fisheries and Public Works on the restoration of mangroves on the coast.
 Mangroves supply a range of ecosystem services.
-They prevent further erosion of the coast, improving flood risk management as a result, and open up opportunities for the economic and social re-development of the area.
+They prevent further erosion of the coast, improving flood risk management as a result, and

+Sustainable Delta Cities By 2030, 80% of the global population will be living in delta cities and coastal areas.
+As a result of climate change, pressure on those cities is increasing, with major social and economic effects as a result.
+Building with Nature offers concrete solutions for climate adaptation by improving flood risk management and the habitability of delta cities.
+Case Stadswerven Dordrecht The project Stadswerven is located in the town of Dordrecht.
+It is a former business area which will be transformed into a housing area.
+At the shore of the river Merwede Building with Nature concepts are used for the design of a public park with a strong water and shore related ecosystem, thereby creating opportunities for nature and recreation.
+Partners is the municipality of Dordrecht. open up opportunities for the economic and social re-development of the area.
 Mangrove restoration in Demak involves the use of a series of relatively cheap wooden barriers that capture sediment by reducing the impact of waves behind them.
 The result is a sheltered area where mangroves can recover.
 In addition, the partners are developing sustainable forms of aquaculture behind the mangroves with the aim of generating sustainable income for the local people.